rittme/vault-orca/README.md

 Vault Orca is a simple docker image to watch and unseal a Hashicorp Vault server when available.
 Each orca container own one key share.

-**This image is not safe, since you are exposing your unseal keys on docker config files.
+**This image is not safe, since you are exposing your unseal keys on docker-compose.
 Don't use it on production.**

 ## Usage